mikail2004/Soccer-Player-Database/README.md

 A simple system to evaluate points for a fantasy soccer team (analytics).

 ## Description
 Using a database made up of fantasy soccer players, this code provides tools to extract insights from said entries.
-There are internal functions to
+There are internal functions to:
 1. List all players
 2. List all the players with at least a specific number of goals
 3. List all players in a specific league